Homemade Pie Crust contains both butter and shortening to make it tender and flakey. The secrets to a perfect crust are easier than you think.

 - Chill the pie crust dough for at least 20 minutes before rolling it out.

-Seriously, that's all there is to make a perfect flakey pie crust.
-I know from making pies with my mom for many years that it can be a struggle trying to get a homemade pie crust right.
-But with the right recipe and technique, it is so super easy it seems magical.
+Seriously, that's all there is to making a perfect flakey pie crust.
+I know from making pies with my mom for many years that it can be a struggle to get a homemade pie crust right.
+But with the right recipe and technique, it is so super easy, it seems magical.

 So, let's bake!